frostney/flockn/README.md

 Some decisions that need to be made
 -----------------------------------
+- What is the best way to access game and world instances?
+Binding it to `this` doesn't seem logical, as its not a child from the object, but the other way around
 - Should game objects have the attributes of behaviors?
 - Should game objects have the attributes of models?
 - Should `Object.observe` be used for attributes?
 (Reducing the `Model#get` and `Model#set` overhead)